 In an incredibly sad real-life case of this, a Pulitzer Prize winning photographer who took pictures of starving Sudanese children committed suicide because he was haunted by the feeling of being helpless to save any of them.

 During the 1938 Rape of Nanking, at the Ginling Girls' College, the lead American professor, Minnie Vautrin, an American missionary and a professor of education, worked tirelessly in a parallel effort to preserve the young women of her school from rape.
-In cooperation with the German (Nazi!) businessman John Rabe, her efforts to protect her young women from degradation were ceaseless.
+In cooperation with the German (member of the nazi party) businessman John Rabe, her efforts to protect her young women from degradation were ceaseless.
 Hundreds, perhaps thousands, of girls were spared gang rape as a result of her efforts.
 Upon her return home, in 1941, she too committed suicide.

 Watching interviews with Lt.
 General Roméo Dallaire, military commander of the UN Assistance Mission for Rwanda during the Rwandan Genocide, is rather soulcrushing.
 He basically blames himself personally for the uselessness of the UN's response, despite having had fewer than 500 people and next to no support from the UN or anyone else.